Having the right camping pillow can mean the difference between a great night’s sleep under the stars and a morning with a sore neck and a headache.

 Packed size: 2″ x 5.5″ (size large)

-This backpacking inflatable has an interesting feature that you won’t find on many other options: an asymmetrical design.
+The Exped Ultralight Air Pillow has a unique feature that you won’t find on many other options: an asymmetrical design.
 One end is higher than the other, making this a good option for both side and back sleepers (or people who split their time between both).
 It’s a strange look at first, but reviewers love the neck support and variable positioning.

 The pillow’s soft polyester means you don’t need to carry a separate pillowcase, keeping weight down.
 And this thing packs down really small; only 2″ x 5″ for a size medium.
 It’s a great way to bring neck support and comfort on a backpacking trip without adding a lot of size and weight.